-The most classic of all look and the most easy to achieve the chinos and t-shirt combination is always a winner.
-Choose any colour chino and match them with a black, white, navy or even striped t-shirt.
-Paid the look with white sneakers and you have a summer-ready look to go.
+The most classic look – not to mention the easiest to achieve – is the chinos and t-shirt combination.
+Choose any colour chino and match with a black, white, navy or even striped t-shirt.
+Pair the look with white sneakers and you have an effortless, summer-ready look.

 Chinos & A Shirt

 If you need to look a touch dressier then we recommend a casual shirt to wear with your chinos.
-A linen, button-down to classic chambray shirt will compliment your chinos perfectly.
+A linen button-down or classic chambray shirt will compliment your chinos perfectly.
 Patterns and stripes are welcome, but be sure not to go overboard with colour.
 Match blues with other shades of blues to keep things on point.

 Chinos & A Blazer

 If you’re in a hurry and need to go out, then the chinos, t-shirt and blazer is a winning combination.
 Blue chinos and a black blazer is popular, khaki chinos and a blue/black blazer too.
 Stick to basic coloured t-shirts, otherwise, a casual shirt will also work nicely.
 This is a perfect smart-casual approved look.